Shanghai Chenshan Botanical Garden

 Desert Plants Area brings you a different vibe.
 Here, cactuses and succulent plants will let you know how they fight against drought by absorbing and storing water.
 Also, mind the thorns on them.

 Once coming here, you will find that the ornamental grasses are as colorful as flowers.
 Apart from the green one, other blue, white, golden and scarlet grasses will broaden your horizon.
 The shape of the grass is also worth noticing.
-Some look like the feather and some look like the tail of the wolf.
+Some look like a feather and some look like the tail of the wolf.
 Summer and autumn are the best seasons to visit here.
-With the gentle breeze blowing, the rustling of the grass and the floating catkins can greatly make you relaxed.
+With the gentle breeze blowing, the rustling of the grass and the floating catkins can significantly make you relax.

 Ornamental Grass Garden

-Unlike the rectangular gardens designed by Chinese, the North American Plant Zone is characteristic with the layout of trapezoid in compliance with the Western style.
-A different visual experience is also given through oak trees, maples, redbud trees, sedars, walnut trees, yews and other plants which are native to North America.
+Unlike the rectangular gardens designed by Chinese, the North American Plant Zone, in compliance with the Western style, has the characteristic trapezoid layout.
+A different visual experience is also given through the presence of oaks, maples, walnuts, cedars, yews and other plants which are native to North America.

 North American Plant Zone